Homepage > Journal > The integration of Stripe payments in Django

 The selected price package (to be precise, the `lookup_key` of the selected package) is passed to this view via POST.

-We retrieve the package ID, then open a shopping session from Stripe and direct the user to the resulting generated URL, where the user makes a payment outside our system.
+We retrieve the package ID, then open a Stripe checkout session and direct the user to the resulting generated URL, where the user is redirected to a Stripe-hosted payment page and makes a payment outside our system.

 The `stripe.checkout.Session.create` method, in our case, should receive the following parameters: